How to Get to Lech + Tips For Staying & Entertaining [2026]

 Austrian Lech is a popular ski resort, known far beyond Europe.
 After some research, I discovered the following practical information:

-• The total length of the slopes at the resort is 110 km;
+• Total length of the slopes at the resort is 110 km;

-• The length of the slopes for beginners is 44 km, for intermediate skiers – 44 km, for pros – 22 km;
+• Length of the slopes for beginners is 44 km, for intermediate skiers – 44 km, for pros – 22 km;

 • The longest route is 5 km;